prevnext » WIT: Wiimms ISO Tools » Guides » Command Line Interface (CLI)

 1. Console Window

 Wiimms ISO Tools is a set of command line tools.
-The is no native graphical user interface (GUI).
-The user have to type the commands in a text console.
-The results are printed to the text console too if not redirected.
+There is no graphical user interface (GUI).
+The user have to type the commands including options and parameters into a text console or as script (batch file).
+The results are printed to the text console, if not redirected.

-The advantage is that frequently needed commands can be stored into shell scripts.
+The advantage of a command line interface (CLI) is that frequently needed commands can be stored into shell scripts (Windows calls them batch files).
 The WIT tools terminate with different exit codes that can be anlayzed in shell scripts.

 1.1 Linux and other Unix derivates